Here are some ways you can volunteer:

-Volunteer positions at the safe house include both direct and indirect service opportunities such as support group facilitation, infant and toddler care, assisting with children's activities, transportation assistance, providing activities or educational opportunities for residents, one-on-one peer advocacy, and organization of donations.
-Our safe house is confidentially located in DeKalb County.
+Volunteer positions at the safe house include both direct and indirect service opportunities including infant and toddler care, assisting with children's activities, transportation assistance, providing activities or educational opportunities for guests, one-on-one peer advocacy, and organization of donations.

 Volunteers spend quality time with child and teenage safe house guests, developing trusting relationships and modeling healthy interactions with others.
 Mentors help with homework, play games, supervise art projects, facilitate conversation groups, and chaperone outings.